Custom Form Controls

 @ViewChild("input") input: ElementRef;

-We can use this reference to set the value of the input element:
+we use this reference to set the value of the input element:

 writeValue(val: any) {